 We never buy anything with the express purpose that it has to be for this or that space.
 We just buy what we love, and then I try my damnedest to make it work!
 I am also lucky that I have inherited a few lovely pieces from the Danish side of my family.
 The chandelier in Freya’s room is from my Mom’s eccentric spinster godmother, who would be thrilled if she knew it had traveled from Denmark to California to New Zealand!
 She loved to travel herself, so I feel like a part of her is here with us.

-A: Funny, but I never really planned that!
 I have a bit of a magazine habit and have way too many, so I just started consolidating them on one side of the bookshelf; weirdly, all the spines of the magazines were white so it just works!
 When we moved in, a lot of the shelves were dark wood and we were worried that all white might look a bit too austere, but once we put all of our bits and pieces in…they came to life.

-A: That’s a tough one!
+Choosing a favorite room in the house is a tough one!
 The kitchen and dining area is where we spend most of our time, and it’s definitely the most robust.
 It is also great for when friends come over as you can be prepping things in the kitchen but still have a chat and a coffee or glass of wine.
 The kids love it because they can play inside and run out back and I can keep an eye on them and they can’t get in too much trouble.

 For my own selfish reasons, I would have to say the front living room is my favorite.
 It is generally the tidiest room — except when Magnus decided to build his forts in there! — so when the kids are in bed, I can sneak up there and read or watch some television and relax in a grown up room!

-A: Now that Freya has started walking and Magnus is very boisterous (to put it mildly!) it really can be a bit crazy, but I love the craziness!
+ANow that Freya has started walking and Magnus is very boisterous (to put it mildly!) it really can be a bit crazy, but I love the craziness!
 I know that there will come a time when I will look back at this time with such fondness, and I try to remember that every day.
 The days are long, but the years short…so true!

-A: I wish I had known not to let the little things stress me out.
+I wish I had known not to let the little things stress me out.
 They really will not matter ten years from now…or even ten minutes from now!
 I really have to work hard on this concept as I can be a bit of a worrier, but it has definitely been a bit easier since losing my Dad a few years ago to Melanoma to let the unimportant stuff go and not waste time worrying about the minutiae!

 Thank you, Janette, for taking us on such a cool tour!
 If your home was a shop, I’d happily buy it all.